Submitting a FAFSA

 FAFSA Submission Deadlines

-FAFSA Changes
+FAFSA Tips

-• Students and all their FAFSA data Contributors must consent to share IRS data even if they didn’t file a tax return.
+• Students and all their FAFSA data contributors must consent to share IRS data even if they didn’t file a tax return.

-• FAFSA data Contributors include parents of dependent students and spouses of married students.
+• FAFSA data contributors include parents of dependent students and spouses of married students.
 If your parents filed separate tax returns both parents must be contributors.

-• All students and every FAFSA Contributor must each create their own Federal Student Aid (FSA) ID and must use it to submit their data and their consent.
+• All students and every FAFSA contributor must each create their own Federal Student Aid (FSA) ID and must use it to submit their data and their consent.

 • The new FAFSA will calculate a Student Aid Index (SAI) value for each student, and we will use it to determine eligibility for most need-based aid programs.
 (The SAI is replacing the Expected Family Contribution (EFC) value from the old FAFSA.)